iredstonne/RetroGames/README.md

 # RetroGames

-RetroGames is a framework on which developers can create their own games with retro feeling in mind.
-We use our own OpenGL engine to make all of this possible fast, efficiently
+RetroGames is a **framework** on which developers can create their own **games** with retro feeling in mind We use our own OpenGL engine to make all of this possible fast and efficient This framework is built in Java using LWJGL

 ### Built-in games